 The dorsal part of the vagus is known as the ” vegetative vagus,” because it is known for its lower-level survival responses connected to our reptilian brain.
 (Reptiles freeze when threatened).

-The VVC or ventral part of the vagus is the first response towards the threat.
+The VVC or ventral part of the vagus is the first response to the threat.
 Dr. Porges speaks of a hierarchy of threat responses that happen when the nervous system is under threat.

-The responses to threat typically fall in this order, however, in some cases people will immediately go to B or C rather than A. This is sometimes true for survivors of childhood trauma
+The responses to threats typically fall in this order, however, in some cases, people will immediately go to B or C rather than A. This is sometimes true for survivors of childhood trauma

 A) Social engagement – ask for help from friends or family or huddle with other humans close by